Emergency Arbitrator

 - any agreement as to the place of the arbitration, the applicable rules of law or the language of the arbitration;

-- proof of payment of the amount referred to in Article 7(1) of Appendix V; and
+- proof of payment of the amount in the Schedule of Fees; and

-- any Request for Arbitration and any other submissions associated with the underlying dispute that has been filed with the Secretariat by any of the parties to the emergency arbitrator proceedings prior to the making of the Application.
+- any Request for Arbitration and any other submissions in connection with the underlying dispute, which have been filed with the Secretariat by any of the parties to the emergency arbitrator proceedings prior to the making of the Application.